godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

           In a future part of this tutorial series we may revise this script to include a proper state machine.

 ``animation_speeds`` is how fast each animation will play.
-Some of the animations are a little slow and in an effort to make everything smooth, we need to play them at faster speeds than some of the others.
+Some of the animations are a little slow and in an effort to make everything look smooth, we need to play them at faster speeds.

--- note:: Notice that all of the firing animations are faster than their normal speed.
+.. note:: Notice that all of the firing animations are faster than their normal speed.
 Remember this for later!

 ``current_state`` will hold the name of the animation state we are currently in.